Keyz078/blog/content/blogs/make-private-regisry-for-k3s.md

 ---
 author: "Luqinthar Sudarsono"
-title: "Setup a simple private registry for k3s" description : "So i'm using the default registry:v2 and apache2 for the frontend, also with self-sign ssl"
+title: "Setup a simple private registry for k8s" description : "So i'm using the default registry:v2 and apache2 for the frontend, also with self-sign ssl"
 date: 2024-12-11T02:26:37+07:00
-tags: ["kubernetes","docker","container","k3s","rancher"]
+tags: ["kubernetes","docker","container"]
 showToc: true
 ---